SalvadorSC/stripe-try/README.md

 This project follows ADRs to document major technical choices.
 Key decisions include:

-1. **Choosing Vite over CRA** - Vite provides better performance and a modern development experience.
+1. **Folder Structure** - Why has it been decided to follow the current conventions.
-2. **Using Storybook for UI Component Development** - Enables isolated component development and documentation.
+2. **Styles Management** - Enables isolated component development and documentation.
 3. **Using React Testing Library + Vitest** - Ensures reliable UI behavior with fast and lightweight testing.
+4. **State Management** - Why if needed, will React Context be used.
+   Other ADRs could be written, in reference to server requests, routing, error handling, etc. but were chosen not to due to finite life of this application.

 ADRs are stored in a `docs/adr/` directory for reference.